PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 SOUTH AUSTRALIA proportional representation history at State and municipal level

-“Schoolboy election” example by Thomas Hill in 1820 shows how quota-preferential PR works where a secret ballot is not used
+“Schoolboy election” example by Thomas Hill in 1820 shows how PR-STV works where a secret ballot is not used

-Speakers from PRSAV-T Inc. will, at no charge, address Melbourne area meetings on proportional representation aspects of interest
+Speakers from PRSA Inc. will, at no charge, address Melbourne area meetings on proportional representation aspects of interest

-Stage Management of Senate Ballot-papers, which began well before the above-the-line and below-the-line device was introduced
+Stage management of elections, which began well before the above-the-line and below-the-line device was introduced for Senate ballot papers, and includes 'affirmative action' limits in preselections

 T